 The Spring 2017 formal Panhellenic Recruitment process will be held January 11 - January 16, 2017.
 This is the first time that first year students are eligible to participate in this process.
-Students will have access to their on-campus housing beginning the morning of Wednesday, January 11th if they have completed recruitment registration and paid the Panhellenic sorority recruitment fee.
-Check back for more information closer to the spring semester!
+Students will have access to their on-campus housing beginning the morning of Wednesday, January 11th if they have completed recruitment registration and paid the Panhellenic Recruitment registration fee.

-Formal Panhellenic recruitment takes place the week before classes start in January.
-Students move in to their residence halls early to participate in the four-day recruitment process.
+Spring 2017 Formal Panhellenic Recruitment will take place from Wednesday, January 11 to Monday, January 16.
+Students move in to their residence halls before the Spring semester begins to participate in the four-day recruitment process.
 Throughout recruitment, students hoping to join sororities are referred to as Potential New Members, or, PNMs.
 Each PNM will be assigned to a Recruitment Guide (Rho Gamma), who will serve as a guide and personal support system throughout the week.
 These upperclassmen sorority members disaffiliate from their individual organizations to serve as unbiased guides and resources for the PNMs.
 Panhellenic Recruitment is a mutual selection process.
 To learn more about the mutual selection process, please click here.

-In order to be eligible to participate in the Panhellenic Recruitment process, one must have completed at least the first semester of freshmen year and achieved an overall GPA of no less than 2.75.
-Although this is the minimum GPA required to participate in recruitment (set by the Office of Student Involvement), it does not guarantee membership, as many chapters maintain their own GPA requirements that are higher than the Office of Student Involvement's requirement of 2.75.
+To be eligible to participate in the Panhellenic Recruitment process, one must have completed at least the first semester of freshmen year and achieved an overall cumulative GPA of no less than 2.75.
+Although this is the minimum GPA required to participate in recruitment (set forth by the Office of Student Involvement), it does not guarantee membership, as many chapters maintain their own GPA requirements that are higher than the Office of Student Involvement's requirement of 2.75.